 If you or a loved one was injured on a loose floorboard while at someone else’s property in Tampa, you may be entitled to claim compensation for your injuries and other expenses related to the accident.

-A Tampa loose floorboards lawyer from the Law Offices of Anidjar & Levine may be able to help you hold those responsible for your injuries accountable and seek a fair settlement for the harm you suffered.
-Call for a free case review at 1-800-747-3733 today and find out more about your legal options.
+A Tampa slip and fall injury lawyer from the Law Offices of Anidjar & Levine may be able to help you hold those responsible for your injuries accountable and seek a fair settlement for the harm you suffered.
+Call for a free case review today and find out more about your legal options.

 Injuries from Loose Floorboards

 Every property owner, including government agencies, must keep public property safe and free from hazards.
 Regardless of where you were at the time of your accident, be it at a residential or commercial location, we may be able to help you pursue the compensation you need to get your life back on track.

 Even a simple slip and fall accident can be costly, incurring medical expenses, trauma care, prescription medication, bone-setting surgeries, and time away from work while recovering, affecting your income.
 While the impact of an accident can vary from person to person, common injuries can include:

 - Psychological harm such as anxiety from fear of falling